phil-mansfield/shellfish/README.md

 machine.
 Run the shell script `download.sh` (no need for root access).
 To test whether installation was successful, type `$ shellfish hello`.

+After you've downloaded shellfish for the first time, you can update it to the latest version at any time by running the shell script `update.sh`.

 ### How to Use Shellfish

 Shellfish is a set of unix-like command line tools which produce human-readable catalogs.